 Acoustical (material)The properties of a material to absorb or reflect Sound (adjective) Acoustically, (Adverb).

 Acoustical AnalysisA review of a space to determine the level of reverberation or reflected sound in the space (in seconds) influenced by the building materials used to construct the space.
 Also the amount of acoustical absorption required to reduce reverberation and noise.

-Acoustical EnvironmentThe acoustical characteristics of a space or room influenced by the amount of acoustical absorption, or lack of it in the space.
+Acoustical EnvironmentThe acoustic characteristics of a space or room, influenced by the absorption and / or acoustic reflections existing there.